phpactor/amp-fswatch/README.md

 [![Build Status](https://travis-ci.org/phpactor/amp-fswatch.svg?branch=master)](https://travis-ci.org/phpactor/amp-fswatch)

-This is asynchronously (via.
-[Amp](https://amphp.org/)) monitor paths on your file system using various stategues.
+This is an [Amp](https://amphp.org/) library for asynchronously monitor paths on your file system changes using various stategues.

-It's designed to trigger code indexing in [Phpactor](https://github.com/phpactor/phpactor).
+It's been created to trigger code indexing in [Phpactor](https://github.com/phpactor/phpactor).

 Usage